XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/blocks.md

 ### Info

 The Bounty Board is a block that is provides a Bounty Scroll.
 This block can not be mined or obtained.
+This block is found inside of a trader outpost, which is a rare structure in the overworld.

 ## Waystone